davidefavia/rock-paper-scissors-for-badasses/README.md

 ## Build

-To build project, run task
+To build project, run task:

 ```bash
 $ gulp build
 ```

-This task is the same as `serve` BUT it does not start the webserve and it does not watch `src` files for changes.
+This task works like `serve` BUT it does not start the webserver and it does not watch `src` files for changes.

 You can publish `build` folder content wherever you want!

 ## Test

-To run test, run script
+To run test, run script:

 ```bash
 $ npm run test
 ```

-Unit testing environment is **Karma runner**, while the unit testing framework is **Jasmine**.
+Unit testing is done with **Karma runner** environment and **Jasmine** as framework.
 Tests run inside **Chrome browser**.

 ## Todo

 - Better responsive layout.
+- Use only needed Bootstrap modules (buttons, grid system).
-- Javascript minification for production.
+- Javascript concatenation and minification for production.
+- Remove useless files for production environment (_e.g._ LESS files).